Outdoor Activities for Solitary Enjoyment Last Updated: August 2021

 Thanks to our friends at the Connecticut Department of Energy and Environmental Protection (DEEP), now it’s even easier to get out there, with online resources and a website filled with tips, guides, maps and more.
 Check out these great ways to go fish in Connecticut.

 Provided you follow the rules for social distancing, golf can be another way to take in the season.
-During this time, many golf courses across the state will be opening to the public, just in time for the spring weather.
-A directory of Connecticut golf courses can be found here – just be sure to check the individual courses' websites to learn about their current operating status, as not every course will be open.
+A directory of Connecticut golf courses can be found here – just be sure to check the individual courses' websites to learn about their current operating status.

 Before you venture out, we recommend reviewing these guidelines for safe play from the Connecticut State Golf Association.
 Below are a few places to check out.